-- IX.
-Extremely Low Income Test: This section provides the information required by Section 34176.1 (a) (3) (B) requires that the Authority must require at least 30 percent of the LMIHAF to be expended for development of rental housing affordable to and occupied by households earning 30 percent or less of the area median income (AMI).
-If the Authority fails to comply with the Extremely-Low Income requirement in any five-year report, then the Authority must ensure that at least 50 percent of the funds remaining in the LMIHAF be expended in each fiscal year following the latest fiscal year following the report on households earning 30 percent or less of the Authority demonstrates compliance with the Extremely-Low Income requirement.
-This information is not required to be reported until 2019 for the 2014-19 period. - X. Senior Housing Test: This section provides the percentage of units of deed restricted rental housing restricted to seniors and assisted individuals or jointly by the Authority, its former redevelopment agency, and its host jurisdiction within the previous ten years in relation to the aggregate number of units of deed-restricted rental housing assisted individually or jointly by the Authority, its former redevelopment agency and its host jurisdiction within the same period.
+IX.
+Extremely Low-Income Test: This section provides the information required by Section 34176.1 (a) (3) (B) requires that the Authority must require at least 30 percent of the LMIHAF to be expended for development of rental housing affordable to and occupied by households earning 30 percent or less of the area median income (AMI).
+If the Authority fails to comply with the Extremely-Low Income requirement in any five-year report, then the Authority must ensure that at least 50 percent of the funds remaining in the LMIHAF be expended in each fiscal year following the latest fiscal year following the report on households earning 30 percent or less of the AMI until the Authority demonstrates compliance with the Extremely-Low Income requirement.
+This information is required to be reported in 2019 for the 2014-19 period, or ending June 30, 2019.
+No LMIHAF funds were expended.

+X. Senior Housing Test: This section provides the percentage of units of deed restricted rental housing restricted to seniors and assisted individuals or jointly by the Authority, its former redevelopment agency, and its host jurisdiction within the previous ten years in relation to the aggregate number of units of deed-restricted rental housing assisted individually or jointly by the Authority, its former redevelopment agency and its host jurisdiction within the same period.

-For this Report the ten year period is January 1, 2004 to January 1, 2014.
+For this Report the ten-year period is January 1, 2004 to January 1, 2014.